mcore1976/soc-ai/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-3. Enable FIREWALL so the script and LLM could write the rules for it
+3. Enable FIREWALL so the Agent and LLM could write the rules for it

 a) clear the Ubuntu firewall from settings
 ```bash